AlexW-578/AlexW-578/README.md

-I like working on whatever comes to my mind at the time.
+I like working on whatever comes to mind at the time.

 L2 Cyber Security Analyst